sbrstrkkdwmdr/sbrbot/README.md

 }
 ```

+to compile the bot the bot run `tsc` or `npm run build`
-to run the bot just use `ts-node main.ts`</br>
+to run the compiled code run `npm run run`

-to run the bot without checking for errors (or for other debugging purposes) use `ts-node-transpile-only main.ts`
+to run the bot without checking for errors (or for other debugging purposes) use `npm run test`

 ## image search setup